rpoleski/MulensModel/examples/example_16/TO_DO.md

 - Fitting method to be added: scipy.optimize, pymultinest, ???
 - allow plotting many random models from posterior
 - warnings if plots will overwrite existing files
-- MulensData() - use try/except with meaningful error message
 - plot title
 - make plots tighter, i.e., reduce white space
 - Add ln_prior values to blob?
 At some point we will want to save that information in output files